Ex anti-slavery commissioner: Deeply regrettable that role vacant a year on

 Dame Sara Thornton said there could potentially be a conflict of interest with the Home Office being in charge of appointing someone to the post.

-A former anti-slavery commissioner has described the failure to find someone to replace her as “deeply regrettable” and suggested there could be a conflict of interest with the Home Office being in charge of appointing someone to the role.
+A former anti-slavery commissioner has described the failure to find someone to replace her as “deeply regrettable” and suggested there could be a conflict of interest with the Home Office being in charge of the appointment.

 Dame Sara Thornton left the post – which she said is a key appointment – in April last year and it has been vacant since.